Linuxfabrik/monitoring-plugins/check-plugins/nodebb-version/README.md

 ## Overview

-This plugin lets you track if a NodeBB update is available.
+Checks if a NodeBB update is available by comparing the installed version against the latest release.
+Alerts when an update is available.

+**Data Collection:**

+* Queries the NodeBB Read API endpoint `/api/admin/dashboard` using Bearer Authentication
+* Compares the installed NodeBB version against the latest available version
+* Reports the last restart timestamp including the user who triggered it

+**Alerting Logic:**

+* WARN if an update is available

+**Important Notes:**

-The Plugin uses the Read API and Bearer Authentication.
-You need to issue a bearer token of type "user" in the NodeBB admin panel in order to grant access to the API.
+* You need to issue a bearer token of type "user" in the NodeBB admin panel: Settings > API Access > Create Token > Specify your User ID and Description (for example "Linuxfabrik API Token").
 In NodeBB, a user token is associated with a specific uid, and all calls are made in the name of that user.

-* Settings \> API Access \> Create Token \> Specify your User ID and Description (for example "Linuxfabrik API Token").

-Hints:

 * NodeBB Read API: <https://docs.nodebb.org/api/read/>
 * Requires NodeBB v1.14.4+.